Also see: Switches | Diodes

 Relays allow one circuit to switch a second circuit which can be completely separate from the first.
 For example a low voltage battery circuit can use a relay to switch a 230V AC mains circuit.
 There is no electrical connection inside the relay between the two circuits, the link is magnetic and mechanical.

 The coil of a relay passes a relatively large current, typically 30mA for a 12V relay, but it can be as much as 100mA for relays designed to operate from lower voltages.
-Most ICs (chips) cannot provide this current and a transistor is usually used to amplify the small IC current to the larger value required for the relay coil.
-The maximum output current for the popular 555 timer IC is 200mA so these devices can supply relay coils directly without amplification.
+Most ICs cannot provide this current and a transistor is usually used to amplify the small IC current to the larger value required for the relay coil.
+The maximum output current for the popular 555 timer IC is 200mA, enough to supply a relay coil directly.

 Relays are usuallly SPDT or DPDT but they can have many more sets of switch contacts, for example relays with 4 sets of changeover contacts are readily available.
 For further information about switch contacts and the terms used to describe them please see the page on switches.